 ‘I don’t wish to interfere with your charities,’ said my grandfather.

-‘But, sir,’ said Bryce, ‘I want you to see that I’m as eager to pay off that money as I can be; but people won’t buy stale bread—they won’t, indeed; and so I thought I had a right to give away those four loaves, being they were left upon my hands.’
+‘But, sir,’ said Bryce.
+‘I want you to see that I’m as eager to pay off that money as I can be; but people won’t buy stale bread—they won’t, indeed; and so I thought I had a right to give away those four loaves, being they were left upon my hands.’

-‘I think so too,’ said my grandfather, who was then quite a young man, ‘and I shall think so next Saturday and the Saturday after.’
+‘I think so, too,’ said my grandfather.
+Who was then quite a young man, ‘and I shall think so next Saturday and the Saturday after.’

 ‘Thank you, sir, I’m sure,’ said the baker.

-In course of time the debt was paid, though almost every Saturday those old people hobbled from the door.
+Over time the debt was paid, though almost every Saturday those old people hobbled from the door.
 And now Mr Bryce’s rights were found to increase with his business and enlarge with his family.

 First, he had only a right to give away the stale loaves, ‘being he was in debt.’
 Then he had a right to give away all that was left, ‘being he was out of debt.’
 While he was single, he had a right to bake dinners for nothing, ‘being he had no family to save for.’
 When he was married, he had a right to consider the poor, ‘being, as he was, so prosperous as to have enough for his own, and something over.’
 When he had ten children, business still increasing, he found out that he had a right to adopt his wife’s little niece, ‘for, bless you, sir,’ he observed, ‘I’ve such a lot of my own, that a pudding that serves for ten shares serves for eleven just as well.
-And, as for schooling, I wouldn’t think of it, if my boys and girls were not as good scholars as I’d wish to see; for I spare nothing for their learning—but being they are, and money still in the till, why, I’ve a right to let this little one share.
+And, as for schooling, I wouldn’t think of it, if my boys and girls were not as good scholars as I’d wish to see; for I spare nothing for their learning—but being they are, and money still in the till, why, I’ve got a right to let this little one share.
 In fact, when a man has earned a jolly hot dinner for his family every day, and seen ’em say their grace over it, he has a right to give what they leave on’t to the needy, especially if his wife’s agreeable.’

 And so Mr Bryce, the baker, went on prospering, and finding out new rights to keep pace with his prosperity.
 In due time his many sons and daughters grew up; the latter married, and the former were placed out in life.
 Finally, after a long and happy life, Mr Bryce, the baker, died, and in his will, after leaving £500 apiece to all his sons and daughters, he concluded his bequests with this characteristic sentence:—

 ‘And, my dear children, by the blessing of God, having put you out well in life, and left you all handsome, I feel (especially as I have the hearty consent of you all) that I have a right to leave the rest of my property, namely £700, for the use of those that want it.
-First, the village of D——— being very much in want of good water, I leave £400, the estimated cost, for digging a well, and making a pump over it, the same to be free to all; and the interest of the remainder I leave to be spent in blankets every winter, and given away to the most destitute widows and orphans in the parish.’
+First, the village of D——— being very much in want of good water, I leave £400, the estimated cost, for digging a well, and making a pump over it, the same to be free to all.
+The interest of the remainder I leave to be spent in blankets every winter, and given away to the destitute widows and orphans in the parish.’